Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 The Bible is more concerned to describe the Spirit's activity, what he does, than to deal directly with the question of his person, who he is.
 However, it is obvious that all these activities are those we associate with persons (Tripp D. The Doctrine of the Trinity.
 Indus School of Apologetics and Theology Textbook 124A1.
 1999).

 While the above list may look attractive to one who WANTS to believe the Holy Spirit is a person, none of those verses are actually PROOF that the Holy Spirit is a person.
-Nearly all of them simply show that the Holy Spirit is the power of God.
+Nearly all of them simply show that the Holy Spirit is a manifestation of the power of God.
+Furthermore, even the above said that that the Bible does not deal with the Holy Spirit being a person.

 But what about the ones that seem to have "personal characteristics"?